 - Commitment to the mission of NCJW NY.

-The Policy Intern will be available to report to NCJW NY for 8-10 hours a week (exact schedule to be determined) from September through December 2018.
+The Policy Intern will be available to report to NCJW NY for 18 to 21 hours a week (exact schedule to be determined) from June through August 2021.

 To apply, please submit a resume along with a customized cover letter detailing your qualifications for this specific position and the reason(s) for your interest in the opportunity to: